dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 ## Data descriptor specification version

-This is the version of the phsyical data descriptor.
+This is the version of the physical data descriptor.

 ## Types

-The types (both primitive types and structures described by structure descriptors) are classified as having either determinate or indeterminate type.
+The types (both primitive types and structures described by structure descriptors) are classified as having either determinate or indeterminate size.
 Determinate sizes may be used for pointer arithmetic.
 Types with indeterminate size may not be.
 Note that some sizes may be determinate, but /target specific/.
 For example pointer types have a fixed size that varies by architecture.